Supplements for Embedded UTI (backed by research)

 Pycnogenol

-This is the most recent supplement that I started using (September 2024) after I developed a kidney infection and Trimethoprim stopped working after just 4-5 days (fever and UTI symptoms worsened again after initially getting better).
+This is the most recent supplement that I started using (September 2024) after I developed a kidney infection, and Trimethoprim stopped working after just 4-5 days (fever and UTI symptoms worsened again after initially getting better).

-I had already used Pycnogenol previously from 2010 to 2012 when I had a UTI but I combined it with antibiotics like Trimethoprim and Doxycycline since the supplement has many beneficial effects.
+I had already used Pycnogenol previously from 2010 to 2012 when I had a UTI, but I combined it with antibiotics like Trimethoprim and Doxycycline since the supplement has many beneficial effects.
 I had no idea until recently just how helpful it is in reducing UTI symptoms.

-Pycnogenol contains proanthocyanidins, simular to Cranberry, but structurally unique.
+Pycnogenol contains proanthocyanidins, similar to Cranberry, but structurally unique.
 These compounds can stop the bacteria from adhering to the wall of the bladder, alter the virulence factors of the bacteria, and even kill them.

 When I tried Cysticlean (240 mg cranberry PACs), it worked for only 2 weeks before the bacteria adapted.
-Pycnogenol on the other hand has continued to work for 6 months and the effect has not weakened.
+Pycnogenol, on the other hand, has continued to work for 6 months, and the effect has not weakened.
 It was only recently that I realized how important the supplement was when I stopped taking it to do an Expanded Quantitative Urine Culture.

 My symptoms came back once I stopped the supplements (felt feverish, frequency, bladder irritation, urethritis, back pain near the kidney), but then once I started on Pycnogenol again, they got significantly better within 2 days.
-Subsequently, I’ve had a cystoscopy and my bladder looks healthy and not inflamed, as I expected, because the urine dipstick test is normal now and my bladder symptoms are minimal while taking the supplement.
+Subsequently, I’ve had a cystoscopy, and my bladder looks healthy and not inflamed, as I expected, because the urine dipstick test is normal now and my bladder symptoms are minimal while taking the supplement.
 I seem to be controlling the infection very well.

 What is the evidence?

-In this study, one group served as a control and the two other groups took either Cranberry or Pycnogenol.
+In this study, one group served as a control, and the two other groups took either Cranberry or Pycnogenol.

 After 60 days of supplementing Pycnogenol, they saw some incredible results and proved that Pycnogenol was superior to Cranberry.